-*People must care because about 2,609 people have read this post*
+*People must care, because about

 Do you have a case where you want to win, or need to win your case?